1. Home

 By: Adam Burns

-During its long and storied history the New York Central it credited with pioneering many advancements that shaped the future of rail transport.
+During its long and storied history the New York Central is credited with pioneering many advancements that shaped the future of rail transport.

-Among its notable contributions was the Flexi-Van, a revolutionary freight transportation system that bridged the gap between traditional rail freight and the modern container shipping systems we are familiar with today.
+Among its notable contributions was the Flexi-Van, a revolutionary idea that bridged the gap between traditional freight service and the modern container shipping systems we are familiar with today.

-The Chicago Great Western began testing the trailer-on-flatcar (TOFC) idea in 1936, soon followed by the New Haven.
-In the post-World War II era railroads continued to expand upon the concept.
+The Chicago Great Western first began testing the trailer-on-flatcar (TOFC) concept in 1936, soon followed by the New Haven.
+In the post-World War II era railroads continued to expand upon the notion.

-The Flexi-Van was a unique approach to the concept, a sort of containerized version of TOFC that utilized their own specially built spine cars.
+The Flexi-Van was a unique approach, a sort of containerized version of TOFC that utilized their own specially built spine cars which could swing out at a 90-degree angle and allow a tractor and trailer to either pick up or drop off a "van."

-Historically, it is viewed as a success but NYC struggled to convince the industry to sign on to the idea and it had slowly died out by the Penn Central era.
+Historically, it is viewed as a success although NYC struggled to convince the industry and it slowly died out by the Penn Central era.

 917182631726489651254192582967.jpgNew York Central F7's lead a long freight train near Greensburg, Indiana in July, 1966.
 Immediately behind the locomotives is NYC's trademark "Flexi-Van" intermodal service.